|

 Thames.

-Founded in 1875 and located in Charlton, south-east London, the company
+Founded in 1875 and located in Charlton, south-east London, not far from the hub of the cable industry in Greenwich, the company

 offered: "Complete equipments of cable machinery, accessories and